trbocode/Decrypt9WIP/README.md

 ### Decrypting gamecart dumps / extracted cia content.

-Copy the Decrypt9.bin (rename it if it isn't already named that) after building to the included `Decrypt9` folder with the .3dsx and .smdh (those are an earlier version of https://github.com/patois/Brahma before interactive menu was added).
-Run from the homebrew menu with ninjhax.
+Copy the Decrypt9.bin after building to the included `Decrypt9` folder with the .3dsx and .smdh, those are a modified version of https://github.com/patois/Brahma

 Then use `ncchinfo_gen.py` on your encrypted game (dump the game with the Gateway launcher).
 Or if using on cia content extracted with ctrtool use `ncchinfo_tgen.py`, for example extracted theme pack cia's.